Quantum-Machine-Learning-Initiative/Variationally_learning_grover/README.md

 for the search problem given that the angles that define QAOA are all equal (driver and diffusion hamiltonian)

-qaoa-grover_diffusordifferent contains code for comparing QAOA algorithm and Grover's algorithm for the search problem given that the angles of driver hamiltonian are all equal to \pi and the angles of diffusion hamiltonian are all different
+qaoa-grover_diffusordifferent contains code for comparing QAOA algorithm and Grover's algorithm for the search problem given that the angles of driver hamiltonian are all equal to $\pi$ and the angles of diffusion hamiltonian are all different

 3D-plot contains code for recreating the 3d plot used in the article Variationally Learning Grover's Quantum Search Algorithm using the matrix obtained in the article.